Halogenation: Other halogenation methods

+Many organometallic compounds react with halogens to give the organic halide:

 Inorganic chemistry

 All elements aside from argon, neon, and helium form fluorides by direct reaction with fluorine.
 Chlorine is slightly more selective, but still reacts with most metals and heavier nonmetals.
 Following the usual trend, bromine is less reactive and iodine least of all.
 Of the many reactions possible, illustrative is the formation of gold(III) chloride by the chlorination of gold.
-The chlorination of metals is usually not very important industrially since the chlorides are more easily made from the oxides and the hydrogen halide.
-Where chlorination of inorganic compounds is practiced on a relatively large scale is for the production of phosphorus trichloride and sulfur monochloride.
+The chlorination of metals is usually not very important industrially since the chlorides are more easily made from the oxides and hydrogen chloride.
+Where chlorination of inorganic compounds is practiced on a relatively large scale is for the production of phosphorus trichloride and disulfur dichloride.